 Request Application Training for the Philips iU22

-Servicing Your Philips iU22 Ultrasound System
+Servicing the Philips iU22 Ultrasound System

 Ultrasound Supply and Probo Medical (our parent company) offer free technical support during the installation of your iU22 ultrasound as well as over the course of the standard limited warranty.
 Additional technical support is available after the warranty period expires at an hourly cost per issue.

-Routine Maintenance Tips
+Routine Maintenance Tips for Ultrasound Probes

 Ultrasound Supply recommends the use of a surge protector along with a dedicated power outlet for the iU22 system.
 Additionally, all ultrasound probes should be disinfected after every use with a special disinfectant wipe that’s designed not to scratch the lens.
+For the best performance in an ultrasound probe, it is important to follow all the maintenance guidelines from the manufacturer.

-Philips iU22 Dimensions & Weight
+Philips iU22 Adjustable Dimensions & Weight

 Height: (adjustable, maximum) 1626 mm (64 in), (minimum) 1397 mm (55 in)